marco-vrinssen/ClassicPlusBrutalist/README.md

-### **Classic+ Pro**
+## **Classic+ Pro**

-- Addon Version: 1.0
-- Game Version Requirement: 1.15.0
+### Game Version Requirement
+1.15.0

-### Summary
+### Overview
+- Resource-efficient add-on
-Super lightweight (380kb memory) add-on that modifies the user interface for a more contemporary design while maintaining the integrity of the game's overall art direction, and implements fundamental user experience improvements in terms of item handling and player interaction.
+- Changes the user interface for a more modern, consistent look and feel, while maintaining the integrity of the overall art direction
+- Implements basic functions to improve the user experience through simple quality of life functions.

 ### User Interface Enhancements
 - Action Bar Customization: Streamlines your gameplay by removing default textures, centering action bars, and stacking them at the screen's bottom center.